rch79/MS3-Calendar/README.md

  - [GitHub Desktop](https://desktop.github.com/) - For uploading code changes to the project GitHub repository when coding was done on Sublime text
  - [Heroku](https://www.heroku.com/) - A cloud application platform used for deployment of the program
  - [Readme.So](https://readme.so/) - A web-based editor for easy README file creation
+ - [bitly](https://bitly.com/) - Used to shorten the Google Calendar URL

  ### Python Libraries:
  - [datetime](https://docs.python.org/3/library/datetime.html) - For manipulation of date and time objects